sssgrowth/ATT_SPECIES/README.md

 PubMed [literature](https://www.ncbi.nlm.nih.gov/pubmed/)
  <img src="./icon/pubmed.png" width="150">  <img src="./icon/wiki.png" width="80">

-### Scope
+### Who can use?
-This system provide three mode: the explicit extraction mode, the implicit inference mode and increment mode.
+This system can be applied to different domains, i.e. the brain science, cell line, gene/protein, disease, chemicals etc. This system provides three modes: the explicit extraction mode, the implicit inference mode and the increment mode.
-This system is adaptive to different demands.
+It is adaptive to different demands.
 If researchers only care about the predefined species, they can run the system in the extraction mode.
 If researchers want to infer some literature that didn’t explicitly mention the species, they can run the system in the inference mode.
 If researchers are interested in discovering what other species are involved, they can run the system in the increment mode.

 ### Usage